 The first of which is the contribution of “doing”.
 So, nothing gets done unless you have doers to do the doing.
 When I talk about doing, every organization has its doers.
 You’ve got coders who code.
 You need somebody to sell a product.
 You need the doer who gives the tax advice.
 Somebody who produces the reports.
 Somebody who builds the website.
 Somebody who manufactures the widget or the commodity.
 Somebody who writes the content.
 Without doers, nothing gets done.

 The first is the leader’s responsibility and contribution is to set the direction.
 It’s to set the destination for the enterprise.
 Because if they’re not doing it, then who is?
-And to do that, it involves consistently, constantly scanning the landscape for changes, trends, opportunities, threats, and adopting a much wider view than is necessary for any of the other elements or contributions.
+To do that involves consistently and constantly scanning the landscape for changes, trends, opportunities, and threats and adopting a much wider view than is necessary for any of the other elements or contributions.
 Peter Drucker defined and differentiated this leadership from management by describing leadership as those who do the right things.
 Whilst management is more about doing things right.

-Imagine a scene where you have a team of foresters and they’re operating in a forest.
-And the managers are setting the schedules, putting the targets up, reviewing progress, setting standards and ensuring productivity is maintained.
+Imagine a scene where you have a team of foresters, and they’re operating in a forest.
+The managers set the schedules, set the targets, review progress, set standards, and ensure productivity is maintained.
 The leadership role is completely different.
 It’s just to define and ascertain that we’re in the right forest.
-And think sometimes of the practical resistance that happens when the leader emerges and declares that we’re in the wrong forest, only for the rest of the team to resist and say, “well, we’re making great time”.
+And think sometimes of the practical resistance that happens when the leader emerges and declares that we’re in the wrong forest, only for the rest of the team to resist and say, “Well, we’re making great time”.